10 Health Care Stocks With Whale Alerts In Today's Session - Benzinga

 These itemized elaborations have been created using the accompanying table.

-• Regarding BCRX BCRX, we observe a call option trade with bearish sentiment.
-It expires in 28 day(s) on March 18, 2022.
-Parties traded 100 contract(s) at a $15.00 strike.
-The total cost received by the writing party (or parties) was $43.6K, with a price of $436.0 per contract.
-There were 9581 open contracts at this strike prior to today, and today 156 contract(s) were bought and sold.
+• Regarding ARWR ARWR, we observe a put option trade with bullish sentiment.
+It expires in 114 day(s) on June 17, 2022.
+Parties traded 100 contract(s) at a $50.00 strike.
+The total cost received by the writing party (or parties) was $111.0K, with a price of $1110.0 per contract.
+There were 634 open contracts at this strike prior to today, and today 100 contract(s) were bought and sold.

 Options Alert Terminology